 Challenging the DUI Checkpoint Location

 I will thoroughly investigate the legality of every aspect of the DUI checkpoint, including whether law enforcement had sufficient reports, statistics or other data to support its decision to approve a DUI checkpoint in a particular location at a certain time.
-Through the discovery process or through the service of a subpoena, I can obtain the information that law enforcement officials relied on during the decision-making process.

-In some cases, the police will not be able to provide sufficient evidence of DUI arrests, accidents or other statistics at a specific location to justify the approval of the checkpoint.
 This will often lead the court to issue a ruling suppressing the evidence related to the arrest.
 A successful ruling for the defense at the conclusion of a Motion to Suppress Evidence hearing will generally result in a withdrawal or dismissal of the DUI charges against the accused.

 Challenging the Administrative Approval of the DUI Checkpoint

-I will also investigate whether the police followed the proper legal guidelines in notifying the public about the checkpoint and whether an appropriate supervisory or managerial police officer approved the checkpoint location and hours.
 I will also review the process used by the police to make the initial contact with motorists at the DUI checkpoint as well as the standards applied by the police to decide which motorists would be subject to sobriety testing, chemical testing and arrest.

 Challenging the Breath Testing Procedures

 I will verify the accuracy and calibration of any breathalyzer devices used at the DUI checkpoint or after the DUI arrest.
 In Pennsylvania, breath test operators must be certified and must conduct breath testing according to specifically defined procedures.
-Additionally, I will review the facts and circumstances of your case to analyze the legality of any other DUI chemical testing procedures used in your case.

 Start with a Strong Defense

 If you have been charged with driving under the influence of alcohol or drugs in Bucks County, Montgomery County or the surrounding counties, you must act quickly to protect your rights and build the strongest possible defense against the charges.
-Phone lines are open 24 hours a day at (215) 752-5282.
-Call today for a free initial consultation or fill out the confidential contact form for an immediate response.